how to locate clunking sound on an electric bike pedal

 Inspect the chain for proper tension and alignment.
 Look for any signs of wear or damage.
 Similarly, examine the crankset for loose bolts or visible damage.

 Once you've identified the source of the clunking, it's time to fix it.
+We’ve handled dozens of real repairs where clunking sounds were traced to loose pedals or worn cranksets.
 Here are some solutions based on the diagnosis:

 If loose pedals are the problem, use a pedal wrench to tighten them securely.
 Ensure that the threads are clean and not stripped before reattaching the pedals.